Community calendar: week of May 24

 Zumba class Monday nights

-The Williams Lions Club will hold a fun raiser Zumba classes every Monday from 6 to 7 p.m. at the Youth Rec Center.
+The Williams Lions Club will hold a ‘fun’ raiser Zumba classes every Monday from 6 to 7 p.m. at the Youth Rec Center.
 June 5 and 12, George will teach Zumba basics for those who have always wanted to try but didn’t know how.
 June 19, 26 and July 3 will kick up a bit with Megan, an instructor at the Flagstaff YMCA, leading the fun.
+On July 4, join a flash mob dance in the street at the end of the parade.

 Drop ins are welcome, a $5 donation is requested.